1998code/OpenAI-Whisper-Flask-Python/README.md

-# OpenAI-Whisper-Flask-Python
+# Transcription-Python
-Experimental Project for speech-to-text
+Experimental Project for speech-to-text based on OpenAI Whisper